MutiatOba/VPC2/README.md

  - need a launch template that can be replicated in multiple AZs with required information
  - ASG policy - target tracking policy (we want to track the target e.g. 50% or above CPU utilisation - if ec2 instance cpu hits 50% then ASG will spin up another instance)
  - target group required ports access
- - load balancer - application load balancer (it works at layer 7 of networking which utilitise Http) which will need multi AZs information
+ - load balancer - application load balancer (it works at layer 7 of networking which is for HTTP or HTTPs only traffic) which will need multi AZs information

 <img width="727" alt="image" src="https://user-images.githubusercontent.com/118978642/234559502-bdf58bee-9162-4d88-bf55-0fd33661350d.png">